tanishq-mishra/covid-stats/readme.md

 ## To Setup in Local environment
 * clone the repo, run "npm install" in both the folders i.e., front-end and back-end.
-* Add a .env file to the backend containing the API key.
+* Add a .env file to the backend containing the MAPBOX API key, get it from https://www.mapbox.com/ .
 ## To Run the Webapp in Local environment
 * Run "npm start" in the front-end directory.
 * Run "node app.js" in the back-end directory.